-- 1. Showmanship classes as follows: Exploration Age, Novice, Junior, Senior - 2.
-Treats or bait MAY be used in the showmanship ring. - 3.
-Dogs will be lined up by size of dog, at the discretion of the judge. - 4.
-The classes will be placed at the end of each class, and the judge may talk to the 4-H exhibitors then. - 5.
-A grand and reserve champion will be awarded for each age division these placings are based on a combined score of the test and the hands-on showmanship show.
+- Showmanship classes as follows: Exploration Age, Novice, Junior, Senior - Treats or bait MAY be used in the showmanship ring. - Dogs will be lined up by size of dog, at the discretion of the judge. - The classes will be placed at the end of each class, and the judge may talk to the 4-H exhibitors then.
+First place through sixth place ribbons will be awarded in each age class.